rolltidealumni/cleaneuro/README.md

 ## Rate My Shot

-A place for creatives to give and receive anonymous feedback and critique photography.
+A place for creatives to give and receive anonymous feedback for the betterment of art.